Ralph rushed to emergency vets while on holiday in Scotland

 Within a couple of hours, Ralph was on his way back to the cottage, unphased by all the fuss and with a prescription of activated charcoal to clean out his stomach.

-Laura Playforth, Vets Now’s head of veterinary standards, said: “All grapes, raisins, currants and sultanas can be poisonous to dogs, and potentially poisonous to cats, and the dried versions of the fruits are more frequently associated with severe symptoms.
+Laura Playforth, Vets Now’s professional standards director, said: “All grapes, raisins, currants and sultanas can be poisonous to dogs, and potentially poisonous to cats, and the dried versions of the fruits are more frequently associated with severe symptoms.

 “It’s unclear exactly what causes the toxic effects but just one can kill a susceptible dog so real caution should be taken with foods, like hot cross buns, that contain them.
 It’s also worth bearing in mind that inducing vomiting doesn’t clear 100% of the contents of a dog’s stomach so there’s no guarantee this form of treatment will always be successful.”